vrquaeler/mLRS-Flasher/README.md

 mLRSFlasher is based on Python, and thus needs a full Python3 installation on your system.
 Not very Win-like, we know, and we appologize for this.

-- Install Python3 on your system, if you don't yet have it.
-Ensure that Python is in the PATH (the usual Python installation tutorials tell how to check that).
+- Install Python3 on your system, if you haven't done so already.
+Make sure that Python is added to the PATH (***this is crucial!***).
+     - ***Note***: Most Python installers include a check box to add Python to the path during installation; don't miss it.
+- You need some additional Python packages, namely "pillow", "requests", "pyserial", "customtkinter", "tk", "pymavlink".
+Run this command to install them: `pip install pillow requests pyserial customtkinter tk pymavlink`.
-- Download the github repo and ensure you have unpacked it if you downloaded it as zip.
+- Download the mLRS-Flasher GitHub repository, and make sure to extract (unpack) it if you downloaded it as a zip file.
 - Run the mLRS_Flasher.py script.
     - ***Note***: mLRS_Flasher needs the rights to write to disk and modify files on disk.
-- It may happen that you get a bunch of errors and need to install additional packages.
-Follow the error messages. (you need "pillow", "requests", "pyserial", "customtkinter", "tk", "pymavlink")
+- Depending on your Python distribution, you may need to install additional packages.
+To determine which ones are missing, run the mLRS-Flasher.py script in a console and check the error messages; they will indicate which package is required.
+Install the missing package, then run the script again, until success.

 ### MacOS ###